tausifcreates/rustify/problems/hidden-median/README.md

 ## hidden_median

-you have 2 sorted lists of different size (or similar), and you want to find the median when these 2 lists are merged without breaking sorted state.
-Also, you might want to find median in the fastest time, that is `Olog(min(a, b))`, whereas `a` and `b` are the length of your arrays or vectors, whatever.
+Finds the hidden median of 2 sorted arrays in `Olog(min(a, b))` time.

-Yes, this crate uses an algorithm that performs the search in shortest time.
+This crate works with both arrays and vectors.
 Also, I have avoided recursion and while-loop for minimizing runtime strikes, instead used a plain for loop that runs only `Olog(min(a, b))` times.

 In short, this is `hidden_median` crate for you. lets look at a quick example!

 ### Quick Start